linkerd/linkerd2/rautz/DESIGN.md

-# Route Authorization
+# Request-oriented Policies for Linkerd

-## Overview
+## Background

-Linkerd supports an `AuthorizationPolicy` type, which expresses a set of required authentications for a target.
+Linkerd now supports an `AuthorizationPolicy` type, which expresses a set of required authentications for a target.
 Targets are always resources in the local namespace.
 Currently, targets are coarse: `Namespace` and `Server` resources.